 Another sign that it’s time to fire your OB or midwife is when conversation is directed mainly at a woman’s partner, and not the pregnant lady herself.
-Generally speaking, I think it’s wonderful when partners are included in the entire process, but it’s quite another thing when a woman is completely left out.
+Generally speaking, I think it’s wonderful when partners are included in the entire process, but it’s quite another thing when a woman is ignored, overlooked, or completely left out.

-Sure, maybe there are situations when speaking to a support person more than usual makes sense (teen pregnancies, language barriers, etc.).
+Sure, maybe there are situations when speaking to a support person a little more than usual makes sense (teen pregnancies, language barriers, etc.).
 However, leaving the pregnant woman out of the conversation speaks volumes.
 This behavior may feel patriarchal, dismissive, and belittling.